 Biggest Mistakes New Etsy Sellers Make

 Selling on Etsy is worth it if you avoid common pitfalls.
-Many sellers fail from repeating costly mistakes.
-Here are a few mistakes you should avoid when starting:
+Many sellers fail by repeating costly mistakes - here are the ones to avoid.

 Shipping & Fulfillment Mistakes